orhun/git-cliff/website/docs/configuration/commit.md

 ### commit_parsers

-An array of commit parsers for determining the commit groups by using regex.
+A list of parsers using regex for extracting data from the commit message.
+Sets the commits' `group` and `scope` and can decide to exclude commits from further processing.

 Examples: